-- 1. From Start, select All apps then Acer.
-Select Acer Recovery Management in the list of Acer apps. - 2.
+- 1. From Start, select Acer then Acer Recovery Management. - 2.
 Select the Backup tab and click Get started for Backup wireless and LAN drivers.
-Choose a folder to save your drivers and select OK.
+Choose a folder to save your drivers and select OK

 Restoring your computer

 Recovery Management allows you to quickly and easily restore your computer back to its default status.
 You can choose to keep your files or remove them before reinstalling Windows.